 I still remember it like it was yesterday.
 The fear I felt when I got there.
 The humiliation I felt afterward.
 The hope in my dad’s eyes.
 The disappointment he must’ve felt after.
 How could I screw up so badly after so much practice?
 My brain knew the answer, but my body had its own plans.
 That day, I felt like a complete failure.

 Wait, what?
 GRE?
 Failure?
 Don’t worry—I wasn’t recounting my GRE Test Day experience, I was reminiscing about my first spelling bee in third grade.
 It was many years ago, and I was the most excited third grader you could find.
 Spelling was always an interest of mine, and this was supposed to be my first chance to show off my prowess in front of an audience.
 From the day I was picked to represent my class, I practiced for hours on end.
-While … Read full post
+While other kids … Read full post

 English is funny, isn’t it?And in a lot of ways.Like, why do we park on driveways and drive on parkways?How in the world can inflammable and flammable mean the same thing?And why does no food soar skyward when we eat something up?